2019-2020 Tuition Summer Semester Schedule

 Tuition Payment Late Charge: A late payment charge of $250 will be assessed if the student fails to make payment arrangements or pay tuition on or before the first day of the semester or term.

 Late Registration Charge: A charge of $50 will be assessed if the student registers for a course after the Add/Drop Period has ended.

 |Housing – Standard Double||$3,400|

 Transcript Fee: Students who request official transcripts may do so through the Office of Records and Registration.
 Valid identification will be necessary to release records to those requested.
 There is no transcript preparation fee.

 OneCard Replacement Charge: Upon enrollment, a student receives, at no cost, a photo-imprinted OneCard to be used as an identification badge, as a library card, and for building and elevator access.
 A student is required to wear the OneCard badge when on campus.
 If a OneCard is lost or stolen, a charge of $25 is assessed to replace the card.

-Payment Plans: A monthly, interest-free payment plan is offered to students and or parent to make four (4) monthly installment payments during the semester.
-Payments plans are not available to executive format students.
+Payment Plans: A monthly, interest-free payment plan is offered to non-international students and or parents to make four (4) monthly installment payments during the semester.
+Payment plans are not available to executive format students.
 There is an enrollment fee of $50 per semester for this service.
 The application form is available online at the Finance page of MyHU.